Bob Cousy: Legacy

 On July 1, 2019, Cousy informed The Boston Globe that he had received an official letter notifying him that he would receive the Presidential Medal of Freedom from President Donald Trump on August 22, 2019.
 He received the medal at a ceremony in the Oval Office.
 A statue of Cousy was installed outside the DCU Center in Worcester, Massachusetts (the current home venue of the Holy Cross basketball program).
 The statue of Cousy was dedicated in June 2021.

 Cousy has been the recipient of several basketball awards being named after him.
 The Bob Cousy Award has been presented annually since 2004 by the Naismith Memorial Basketball Hall of Fame to the top men's collegiate point guard.
 In 2022, the NBA renamed its Eastern Conference championship trophy in honor of Cousy.

 After the death of Bob Harrison in March 2024, Cousy became the oldest living NBA champion.

+On December 22, 2025, his alma mater Holy Cross announced that they would be renaming their basketball court in his honor.
+A formal dedication ceremony will take place during Holy Cross's February 7, 2026 game vs. Lehigh.

 Off the court

 Soccer league commissioner

 Despite his unfamiliarity with the sport, Cousy was appointed Commissioner of the American Soccer League on December 19, 1974.
 His most notable act as commissioner was to declare the New York Apollo and Boston Astros co-champions after both teams played 67 minutes of extra time without resolution in the second and deciding leg of the league's championship series on September 20, 1975.
 He was relieved of his duties on December 1, 1979.
 Pennsylvania Stoners club owner Willie Ehrlich explained the dismissal by stating, "After five years as commissioner, Cousy still goes around telling people he knows nothing about soccer."